23 August 2021

 This means that companies who need to verify your identity (like a supermarket website that needs to verify your age to sell you a beer) often face the tough compromise between being confident you are who you say you are without ruining your online experience and adding lots of hassle into your checkout journey.

-OneID’s Age Verification and Verified ID finds a balance between these two things: we offer an identity verification solution with a strong LOA that also feels as easy as ABC.
+OneID’s Age Verification and Verified ID finds a balance between these two things: we offer an identity verification solution with a high LOA that also feels as easy as ABC.

 To find out more about LOAs and why they matter so much to us and you, you can visit the AVPA page.